gherlein/gherlein/README.md

 be.
 Note that I am especially looking to increase the number of qualified female Engineers on my teams.
 This is not just because it's the right thing to do (it is) but because in my years of experience teams with women get more done and are happier than teams without.
 It's good business.
 And it's the right thing to do.
+I have a daughter.
+I've seen how biases work against girls in the educational system.
+I've seen it in the workplace.
+I do all I can to be a positive force for change.

 ### Praise and Criticism

-I strongly believe that solutions deserve intense scrutiny and valid critcism.
+I strongly believe that proposed solutions deserve intense scrutiny and valid critcism.
 People, not so much.
 Behavior yes.
-People no.  I don't tolerate discrimination even if it's indirect.
+People no.  Too often I see criticism of a person actually be direct or biased discrimination.
+I don't tolerate discrimination even if it's indirect.

 That said, if you propose something that you have not thought through you can expect my teams and I to be pretty vocal about it.
 Steel is not forged in temperate heat: the best steel comes from a very hot fire.
 Ideas and designs are no different.

-All that said, I believe in the old adage "Praise in public and criticize in private."
+I believe in the old adage "Praise in public and criticize in private."
 I strongly celebrate successes and I love to do that publically.
 I actually think that most Engineers really like the admiration of their peers.
 That's why many contribute to open source.
 Showcasing what people build is incredibly powerful.